All Lehigh classes will be taught remotely for the 2020 spring and summer semesters.

 Teaching Tips for using Course Site Discussion Forum:

-- Discussions work best when instructors post open-ended prompts that direct students to engage with the course material, producing work that the instructor can review.
+- Asynchronous discussions work best when instructors post open-ended prompts that direct students to engage with the course material, producing work other students can respond to, and the instructor can review.

 - If you have a large class, create groups to make student discussions more manageable.
 To enable Group Mode in your Forum, edit your Forum settings.
 Under "Common Module Settings" change Group Mode to 'visible groups or 'separate groups.'